Dylanbbenson/stock_market_pipeline/README.md

-**stock_market_pipeline**
+# stock_market_pipeline

-A ELT pipeline pulling stock market data on the 100 most valuable IPOs once every hour.
-This pipeline is written in python and uses Apache Airflow for scheduling and execution, dbt for transformation, and Snowflake for storage.
+An ELT pipeline pulling stock market data on the 100 most valuable IPOs once every hour.
+This pipeline is written in python and uses Apache Airflow for scheduling and execution, Snowflake for storage, dbt for transformation, and Tableau for reporting.

 project structure: